 You have a duty not to discriminate against EU, EEA or Swiss citizens.
 You cannot require them to show you their status under the EU Settlement Scheme until after 30 June 2021.

 Irish citizens will continue to prove their right to work in the UK as they do now.

 A new immigration system will apply to people arriving in the UK from 1 January 2021 and EU citizens moving to the UK to work will need to get a visa in advance.

 EU citizens applying for a skilled worker visa will need to show they have a job offer from an approved employer sponsor to be able to apply.
 If you’re an employer planning to sponsor skilled migrants from 2021, and are not currently an approved sponsor, you should consider getting approved now.

 You can find more information on the UK’s new points-based immigration system on GOV.UK.

 EU Settlement Scheme

-EU, EEA or Swiss citizens and their family members who are living in the UK before the UK leaves the EU can apply to the EU Settlement Scheme to continue living in the UK after 31 December 2020.
-You may want to share information with your employees about the EU Settlement Scheme using our toolkit.
+EU, EEA or Swiss citizens and their family members who are living in the UK before 1 January 2021 need to apply to the EU Settlement Scheme to continue living in the UK after 30 June 2021.